waterlinked/waterlinked.github.io/docs/underwater-gps/introduction.md

 <div style="text-align: center;"><img src="../../img/UGPS_G2_Pelicase_Top_1600_web.jpg" style="width: 550px;"></div><br>

-The Underwater GPS G2 is a new and improved version of the Explorer Kit.
+[Underwater GPS G2](https://www.waterlinked.com/underwate-gps) is a new and improved version of the Explorer Kit.
 It provides an even more robust and reliable acoustic positioning system with a range of up to 300m (R300 edition).
 The purpose of the system is to give a live GPS position of ROVs, divers and other moving objects below the water surface.

 <div style="text-align: center;"><img src="../../img/gui_global_position_r300.png" style="width: 750px;" title="GUI Example"></div><br>